vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-sms-fallback.md

 ---
-title: "SMS Fallback"
+title: SMS Fallback
-excerpt: ""
+excerpt: ''
 ---
 The RCS REST API enables robust support for SMS fallback based on a range of configurable conditions.